 Besides having limited means, SSI beneficiaries must also demonstrate that they are blind, disabled, or over age 65.
 Showing that an applicant suffers from disability sufficient to meet SSA standards often proves to be the most challenging aspect of the Sandy Springs SSI application process which makes working with an experienced advocate important.

 Applicants seeking SSI benefits may find the process confusing and frustrating.
-If you fail to provide proof of a disability or other eligibility requirement, the agency may deny the application even if you meet those requirements.
+If you fail to provide proof of disability or other eligibility requirements, the agency may deny your application.
 In many instances, you must follow through with several appeals before receiving benefits.

-An experienced SSI attorney may assist with the Sandy Springs SSI application process.
-Legal advocates familiar with the process understand how to fulfill agency requirements and can present evidence regarding qualifications persuasively to help reach a positive result.
+An experienced disability advocate can provide insight on the Sandy Springs SSI application process.
+Social Security disability representatives who are familiar with the process understand how to fulfill the SSA’s requirements and can help you present evidence at a hearing, if necessary.
 Call today to learn more.